ntrrg/environments/README.md

 ---

-**WARNING:** This project was created for personal usage and learning purpose, use [other tools](#other-tools) instead, which were written by better developers than me. 😂
+**WARNING:** This project was created for personal usage and learning purpose, use this [other tools](#use-instead) instead, which were written by better developers than me. 😂

 ---